|

 Mark's Episcopal Church, and remotely, over Zoom.

-to the Membership desk at a meeting or mail it to the address at
+Desk at a meeting or mail it to

 OUR